Yvand/LDAPCP/Troubleshoot-LDAPCP.md

 - Populate SharePoint SAML token of users with their group membership: it is useful if the trusted STS does not do it.
 - Populate non-interactive SharePoint token: it fixes invalid group permissions for some features like email alerts, "check permissions", incoming email, etc...

-If augmentation does not work as expected, here are some steps to troubleshoot it:
+If augmentation does not work, here is how to troubleshoot it:

 ### Ensure augmentation is enabled in LDAPCP configuration page

-Go to central administration > Security > LDAPCP global configuration page and confirm that augmentation is enabled.
+Go to central administration > Security > LDAPCP global configuration page: validate that augmentation is enabled.

 ### Force a refresh of the non-interactive token